Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 - A sound system capable of playing Atmos

-Therefore, the easiest way to hear Dolby Atmos through your smart TV is to buy a model that has streaming apps with Dolby Atmos support.
+Therefore, the easiest way to hear Dolby Atmos through your smart TV is to buy a model with streaming apps with Dolby Atmos support.

 Netflix Premium, Amazon Prime, Disney+, HBO Max and Apple TV+ support Atmos – although some older TVs may only work with older app versions without Atmos support.